-There are several purposes and advantages to having 1-man down plans.
+There are several purposes and advantages to having a 1-man down plan.

 - You need it for the day I described earlier when you don’t have a sub for an absent staff member.
 It eliminates the scramble in the morning and makes the day run more smoothly.

 - 1-man-down plans are also really helpful when you are going to be absent.
 In that case, it might not be a 1-man down plan, but it makes it easier to have a sub zoning plan.
 Let’s face it, your paras run the room when you are absent…not the sub.
 Am I right?
 So, make it easy on everyone and just create a copy of the zoning plan that has the para doing your duties, and the sub doing the para’s duties.
 Then there is no frustration for a sub who thinks she needs to be the teacher.

 - Finally, using 1-man down plans are great ways to provide training to your staff.
 Every 2 weeks (if you don’t have frequent absences) consider running a 1-man down day with all your staff present.
 This can allow you to step back and provide modeling and coaching for a staff member.
 Or to have a staff member come over and watch you run a center to train him or her.
 Or just allow you to float in the room and get a better sense of how the students (and the staff) are doing.
 That allows your staff to work more effectively (and you to plan more effectively) on the days when everyone is there.
 And you can even use it to work the kinks out of your 1-man down plan.